usc-isi-i2/Social-Viz/src/Chen Qian/schema/readMe.txt

 4            4 + 4 + 17 = 25
 Note: In the real example I log the degree of nodes.
 You may figure out a better way.

 Suppose we choose 1 and 3 as clusters.
-I do not choose since it has two many links to 1 and 1 is already the cluster.
+I do not choose 2 since it has too many links to 1 and 1 is already the cluster.

 Now we can get the cluster(represented as color) for all the nodes.
 Node         color